darcyparker/XMLCatalog/readme.md

 with many DTDs, XML Schemas and Relax NG schemas collected from numerous sources on the internet.

-For more info on xml catalog's see:
+For more info on xml catalogs see:

 * [Wikipedia - XML Catalog](https://en.wikipedia.org/wiki/XML_Catalog)
 * [Why use XML catalogs](http://www.sagehill.net/docbookxsl/Catalogs.html)